sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 ```
 You can create your own environment variables:
 ```
-[username@login02 ~]$ MY_NAME="Mary Thomas"
+[username@login02 ~]$ MY_NAME="Super User"
 [username@login02 ~]$ echo $MY_NAME
-Mary Thomas
+Super User
 ```

 Unix has the concept of users and groups.
-Users can be in more than one group.
+Groups are used to control access to resources (files, applications, etc.) and help establish a secure envionment Users can be in more than one group.
 To see which groups you are a member of, use the `group` command:
 ```
 [username@login02 OPENMP]$ groups
 abc123 pet heart scicom-docs grdclus webwrt scwpf ...